BHUBANESWAR TOURISM | TOURIST PLACES TO VISIT & TOUR PACKAGES

 Along with Puri and Konark, Bhubaneswar forms the 'golden triangle' of Odisha and is one of the most visited destinations in East India.
 The city houses more than 500 temples, including the famous temples like Lingaraj Temple, Mukteswar Temple, Shatrughaneswar Temple, and Parashurameswar Temple.
 Orissa State Museum, Bindu Sarovara, Nandan Kanan, Dhauli Giri hills, Ram Mandir, Udayagiri Caves, Khandagiri Caves, and ISCKON Temple are some of the top places to visit in Bhubaneshwar.

-Biju Patnaik Airport, Bhubaneshwar is well connected by flights with major international destinations like Dubai, Thailand, Malaysia, Singapore, USA, Europe and domestic destinations including Bangalore, Mumbai, New Delhi, Chennai, Kolkata and Hyderabad.
+Biju Patnaik Airport, Bhubaneshwar is well connected by flights with major international destinations like Sri Lanka, Dubai, Thailand, Malaysia, Singapore, USA, Europe and domestic destinations including Bangalore, Mumbai, New Delhi, Chennai, Kolkata and Hyderabad.
 Bhubaneshwar Railway Station has regular trains from Cuttack, Puri, Vishakhapatnam, Secunderabad, Guwahati, Bangalore, Trivandrum, Howrah, Kochi, Chennai, Mumbai, Rourkela, Patna, Ahmedabad, Mysore, Tatanagar, Bikaner, Jodhpur, Vijayawada, Dhauli, Kanyakumari, Surat, and Pondicherry.
 Bhubaneshwar is well connected by bus with Puri, Cuttack, Rourkela, Hyderabad, Sambalpur, Jamshedpur, Ranchi, Vijayawada, Shimla, Durgapur, Kolkata, and Raipur.

 Ekamra Utsav is one of the major festivals of Bhubaneswar, held in January to promote the cultural heritage of Orissa.
 Dedicated to Lord Shiva, Ekamra Utsav which lasts for 10 days is a series of festivals holding Kalinga Mahotsav (martial arts), Dhauli-Kalinga Mahotsav (dance), Rajarani Music Festival (music) and Mukteswar Dance Festival (Odyssey dance).
 Maha Shivaratri, Megha Mela, Durga Puja, Makar Mela, and Ashokastami are the other festivals celebrated here with great enthusiasm.